 2. Make it Mobile-Friendly

-It doesn’t matter whether they’re looking for essay writing service reviews or household appliances, people do a lot of shopping and browsing on their mobile devices like smartphones and tablets nowadays, and you have to be able to meet their needs.
+It doesn’t matter whether they’re looking for eco-friendly products or household appliances, people do a lot of shopping and browsing on their mobile devices like smartphones and tablets nowadays, and you have to be able to meet their needs.